-Hyperloop One: First Hyperloop Transportation System Set To Open This Year
+Hyperloop One: First 760 MPH Hyperloop Transportation System To Run This Year

 — The National (@TheNationalUAE) March 7, 2017

-Josh Giegel, the co-founder of Hyperloop One, described how the company’s test site in Nevada was once a dry and dusty stretch of land, but has now been transformed into a busy bustle of technological work
+Josh Giegel, the co-founder of Hyperloop One, described how the company’s test site in Nevada was once a dry and dusty stretch of land but has now been transformed into a busy bustle of technological work.

 “Our team of more than 150 engineers, technicians and fabricators have been transforming what was, just over five months ago, a barren stretch of desert, into a hive of activity and now home to the world’s first full-scale Hyperloop test site.”